Kwakyesamuelosei/hubtel-payments-gateway/readme.txt

 * 	Click on the __Hubtel Payments__ link from the available Checkout Options
 *	Configure your __Hubtel Payments__ settings.
 See below for details.

+or

+* Unzip the files and upload the folder into your plugins folder (/wp-content/plugins/) overwriting older versions if they exist
+* Activate the plugin in your WordPress admin area.

 = Configure the plugin =